ibm-wsc/cloud-native-linuxone/docs/application-promotion/git.md

 ## Setting up Git Webhook

 Now, you need to set up a webhook from GitHub.
 You want this to hit your `event listener`, the pipelines resource which listens for events from outside sources in order to trigger a build.
 The listener you set up is using the `github-push` trigger binding to trigger a new pipeline run for your `spring-petclinic` pipeline passing the `github-push` parameters mentioned before.
 You created this `event-listener` via the OpenShift Pipelines UI when you added a trigger and will see it in the `Topology` section of the OpenShift UI as another application when you travel back there later.
-In order to setup your webhook to send a message to the `event listener` after a Github Push, do the following:
+In order to setup your webhook to send a message to the `event listener` after a git push, do the following:

 1. Get the event listener url from the pipeline view